Munchpass/gothquickbooks/examples/echo/README.md

 QB_CLIENT_ID=<YOUR_CLIENT_ID> QB_CLIENT_SECRET=<YOUR_CLIENT_SECRET> SESSION_SECRET=<YOUR_GOTH_SECRET> go run main.go
 ```

 Go to `http://localhost:3000/quickbooks/start` to start the OAuth flow.
-You'll know it worked by checking that it correctly fetched the user info properly in the server logs (stdout).
+You'll know it worked by checking that it correctly fetched the user info properly in the server logs (stdout) and you should end up at `http://localhost:3000/after-callback`.

 ## How does it work?